Fort Wilderness/Wilderness Lodge Walk – Part II

-This is where I left off, about to cross onto the exercise path to the Wilderness Lodge:
+This is where I left off, about to cross onto the exercise path to Disney’s Wilderness Lodge:

 Image